scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

     }
 ```

-The `dynamons`, `postgresns`, and `cassandrans` are namespaces mapped to the back-end storages of DynamoDB, PostgreSQL, and Cassandra respectively.
+`dynamons`, `postgresns`, and `cassandrans` are namespaces that are mapped to the back-end storages of DynamoDB, PostgreSQL, and Cassandra, respectively.

 The `dynamons.customer` table represents information about customers.
-It includes attributes like customer key, name, address, phone number, and account balance.
+This table includes attributes like customer key, name, address, phone number, and account balance.

-The `postgresns.orders` table contains information about orders placed by customers.
-It includes attributes like order key, customer key, order status, order date, and order priority.
+The `postgresns.orders` table contains information about orders that customers have placed.
+This table includes attributes like order key, customer key, order status, order date, and order priority.

 The `cassandrans.lineitem` table represents line items associated with orders.
-It includes attributes such as order key, part key, supplier key, quantity, price, and ship date.
+This table includes attributes such as order key, part key, supplier key, quantity, price, and ship date.

 ## Schema in PostgreSQL

 By running the Schema Importer, you can import the table schema in the ScalarDB database into the PostgreSQL database.
-More precisely, for each table of `namespace_name.table_name` in the ScalarDB database, you will have a foreign table of `namespace_name._table_name` and a view of `namespace_name.table_name` in the PostgreSQL database.
+More precisely, for each `namespace_name.table_name` table in the ScalarDB database, you will have a foreign table for `namespace_name._table_name` and a view for `namespace_name.table_name` in the PostgreSQL database.

-The foreign table has the identical columns to the table in the PostgreSQL, and the transaction metadata columns additionally.
-For example, given that you have the `dynamons.customer` table in the ScalarDB database with the following schema:
+The columns in the foreign table are identical to the columns in the table in PostgreSQL and in the transaction metadata.
+For example, in the `dynamons.customer` table in the ScalarDB database, you should see the following schema:

 ```shell
 $ docker compose run --rm sql-cli --config /etc/scalardb.properties -e "DESCRIBE dynamons.customer";